subscan-explorer/subscan-multisig-react/README.md

 Developers are free to use the codebase to extend functionalities and develop unique user experiences for their audiences.

 The backend project stores historical calls can be found [here](https://github.com/itering/subscan-multisig-backend), and call data retrieved will be parsed and verified on the frontend.

+This is a React-rewrite of previous Vue [implementation](https://github.com/itering/subscan-multisig-ui).

 ## Contents